inrialearninglab/ai4t/docs/2-Project-resources/2-Moocs-and-online-resources/2-3-SELFIE.it.md

 ---
-title: SELFIE, assess where you stand with digital learning
+title: SELFIE, valutare a che punto siete con l'apprendimento digitale
 description: Presentation of SELFIE and its environment
 ---